gracygulati7/gracygulati7/README.md

 <img src="https://komarev.com/ghpvc/?username=gracygulati7&label=Visitors&color=blue&style=plastic" alt="gracygulati7" />

-- 👨‍💻 3rd Year Computer Science Student @ChitkaraUniversity
+- 🎓3rd Year Bachelor of Engineering student specializing in Computer Science @ChitkaraUniversity.
+- 💻 Passionate about Machine Learning and Web Development.
-- 🌱 I’m currently learning about MERN Stack
+- 📚 Currently learning and working on MERN Stack.
-- 👯 I’m looking to collaborate on projects of Web Development and AI/ML
 - 💬 Ask me about anything, Happy to help :)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Born to be a writer✍🏻, forced to be a coder👩🏻‍💻
+- 📍 Based in India, fluent in Hindi and English.

 ### Connect with me here